 Oddly enough, there was no correlation between factory sector and mask performance.
 This could be because the companies actually selling masks are just middle men and not actually producing the masks.

-Non-medical companies also sent us more masks on average.
 Non-medical companies sent us an average of two mask designs versus one for medical companies.
-This suggests the non-medical companies are merely re-sellers.
+Thus, the non-medical companies appear to be merely re-sellers.

 New Moves May Help Clean Up Supply Chain